Basic matrix maths for neural networks: in practice

 - A position embedding that represents where it is in the input sequence.

 These two are added element-wise to get an input embedding, which is what is fed into the attention mechanism.
+However, in my last post I'd forgotten completely about the position embedding and had been talking entirely in terms of token embeddings.

 the fat cat sat on the mat